javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/01-access-machines.md

 ```
 - Opens a connection on port 9999... *OF THE SUPERCOMPUTER*.
 - This port is behind the firewall.
 You can't access it directly...
-- We need to do bypass the firewall 🏴‍☠️
+- We need to bypass the firewall 🏴‍☠️
   - SSH PORT FORWARDING

 ---